cookedsteak/cookedsteak.github.io/_posts/tech/2019-01-10-golang-web-server-restarting.md

 	var err error
 	// get tcp listener
 	cfg.ln, err = getListener()
 	if err != nil {
 		panic(err)
 	}

 	// return an http Server
-	// in this a realtime server is running srv := start(handler)
+	srv := start(handler)

 	// create a wait routine